 “No,” Sano replied, a little wearily.
 “I absorb ’em for people sometimes; good way to make money, which you probably know, but then I have to find a way to get rid of it all.”

 With a disdainful laugh Hajime said, “Stupid of you to absorb anything when you knew you had finals coming up.”

 As he’d expected, Sano flamed again.
-“Hey, I’m not just going to–” he began, but his anger faded as he realized Hajime had done it deliberately.
-Then he seemed torn between mild appreciation and continued anger at being manipulated.
+“Hey, I’m not just going to–” But his anger faded as he realized Hajime had done it deliberately.
+Then he seemed torn between mild appreciation and continued irritation at being manipulated.
 Eventually he settled on a low simmer, his angry aura minimal and his face merely resigned.